 Remember, always exclude unallowable costs when making your provisional billing rate calculations.

 What happens if your rates are off?

-No contractor wants to be in the position of under-billing, or vice versa, over-billing and owing money back to the Government.
+No contractor wants to be in the position of significantly under-billing, or vice versa, over-billing and owing money back to the Government.
 The Government certainly doesn’t want to overpay.

 How ICAT can help